KawaiiFiveO/SIP-Pi/README.md

 5. after executing `./build` as described in link, run sudo make install for wiringPi

 6. Download this folder to Raspberry Pi
-7. If output of DTMF digits in sipserv through GPIO is needed: execute `make sipserv-gpio` && `make sipcall` in SIP-Pi folder in Terminal
+7. If output of DTMF digits in sipserv (answer machine) through GPIO is needed: execute `make sipserv-gpio` in SIP-Pi folder in Terminal
+8. If forwarding the 4 last DTMF digits to a tcp server is needed, run `make sipserv-tcp` instead
+9. `make sipcall` if you need the standalone phone software as well
-8. If mentioned output is not needed, just execute `make all` in SIP-Pi folder in Terminal
+8. If the mentioned output options are not needed, just execute `make all` in SIP-Pi folder in Terminal instead

 9. configure `sipserv.cfg` to your needs (see example configuration)
 10. test drive using`sudo ./sipserv --config-file sipserv.cfg`